-I took my favourite crunchy toffee recipe – that totally melts in your mouth and added salted pretzels to it to make this toffee. salted pretzel & chocolate bark.
+I took my favourite crunchy toffee recipe – that melts in your mouth and added salted pretzels to it to make this toffee, salted pretzel & chocolate bark.
 I mean, who doesn’t love that?
 The chocolate on top is 70% which I would recommend.
-Once again to break the sweetness and adding a small bitter note.
+This breaks the sweetness and adds a small bitter note.

 The old-school way of checking is to drop a piece of toffee in a glass of water and then taste it to determine at what stage it is at.
 Prepare well and have everything you need on hand before you begin.
 Also, don’t ever, I mean ever be tempted to lick the spoon while making caramel, no matter how delicious it looks.